Did You Receive a Performance Improvement Plan (PIP)?

-Your boss asks you to come to a meeting, but does not provide an agenda.
+Your boss asks you to come to a meeting but does not provide an agenda.
 Strangely, the meeting is scheduled for a conference room instead of the boss’ office.
 When you arrive, a Human Resources (HR) representative is present, along with your boss.
 HR takes control of the meeting, explaining that your performance is not meeting expectations.
 HR provides you a document, called a Performance Improvement Plan (PIP), which identifies the concerns with your performance.
-The HR representative explains that the PIP is designed to help you improve your performance, but warns you that the company make take further action if you do not satisfy the PIP’s expectations within 30, 60 or 90 days.
-The HR representative asks you to sign the PIP.
+The HR representative explains that the PIP is designed to help you improve your performance, but warns you that the company may take further action if you do not satisfy the PIP’s expectations within 30, 60 or 90 days.

-First, do NOT sign the PIP.
+- First, do NOT sign the PIP.
 Explain that you were not expecting to be confronted with allegations of poor performance and that you will need a reasonable period of time to review the document.
 If the HR representative states that you are not signing the document to express agreement with the allegations, but just to acknowledge that you got a copy of the document, hold the line by stating that you still need time to process the conversation and to review the document.
 Politely state that you are feeling pressured and that you would prefer the opportunity to review the PIP privately after your shift.

-Third, create a highly detailed response to the PIP.
+- Third, create a highly detailed response to the PIP.
 This response should be immediately shared with your lawyer.
 This response should include the names and job titles of the relevant people and it should respond to each and every allegation in the PIP.
 If you can demonstrate that the PIP contains bogus information, explain how or why the information is false, including the identification of witnesses or documents that will help prove the allegations are bogus.

 Perhaps more importantly, your lawyer can also negotiate a severance package that will give you a financial cushion as your transition out of the company, which would include a provision that will allow you to collect unemployment benefits.
 The amount of the severance depends on numerous factors, including your pay, your tenure with the company, your ability to demonstrate that the PIP is bogus, and your lawyer’s ability to identify the Company’s exposure through litigation.
 The lawyers at Davis & Davis, P.C. have obtained over ten million dollars ($10,000,000.00) in severance packages and settlement agreements for its clients.